+Phenobarbital, known by the brand names Nembutal, Luminal, and others, is a barbiturate drug.
 Barbiturates are central nervous system depressants that were originally designed to treat anxiety, anxiety disorders, and seizures.
 Their list of potential medicinal uses also includes assisting with the treatment of insomnia, acting as a preanesthetic drug to relax individuals before anesthesia is administered, and assisting in withdrawal from alcohol and even other benzodiazepines.
 They are also used as muscle relaxants and as lethal injection drugs in prisons.

+The United States Drug Enforcement Administration classifies phenobarbital as a Schedule IV controlled substance.
+Drugs in this class have a moderate potential for abuse and can result in the development of physical dependence if taken for lengthy periods of time.
 Except for the control of seizures, phenobarbital is not typically prescribed for long periods of time.
 Its use as an anti-anxiety medication has declined significantly since the development of benzodiazepines.
 Even when phenobarbital is used as an anti-anxiety medication, it is considered to be a short-term solution that can help an individual while behavioral interventions are delivered.